Becoming You With Julie

 Homemade hummus in a bowl with pita bread on the side.

-• Freezer: Though best fresh, you can freeze for up to 2-3 months.
+• Though best fresh, you can freeze for up to 2-3 months.
 Thaw overnight in the fridge before serving.

 What are the ingredients in hummus?